Dear visitors to our Internet portal,

 In order to protect your data against undesired access, we use an encryption procedure on these pages.
 Your data is transmitted over the Internet from your computer to our server and vice versa via a 128 bit SSL (secure socket layer) encryption.
 You can recognize this from the closed lock symbol in the status bar of your browser and the https:// in your address bar.

-BankingHub regularly dispatches e-mail newsletters to zeb customers and readers who have signed up for our mailing list.
+BankingHub regularly dispatches e-mail newsletters to zeb clients and readers who have signed up for our mailing list.
 We use the Campaign Monitor list provider (404/3-5 Stapleton Ave, Sutherland NSW 2232, Sydney, Australia) for dispatching our newsletter.

 You can unsubscribe to the newsletter at any time with effects for the future (e.g. via e-mail to firstname.lastname@example.org).